JulianNicholls/React-Native-Course/README.md

   reducer action.
 The main exception to this is when using `redux-promise` which requires that the promised data name has to be `payload`.

+* The filtering in my food app is a lot more complicated than Stephen's.
+  In the UK, the Yelp API frequently returns a lot less information, including and empty or missing `price` field.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time, I have tried